-- 8.5.1 The functions of the auditor panel are set out in the Local Audit and Responsibility Act 2014 and also the Local Audit (Auditor Panel) Regulations 2014 (the Auditor Panel Regulations). - 8.5.2 The Auditor Panel's responsibilities are to advise the Commissioner on: - a) The selection and appointment of the external auditor.
+- 8.5.1 The functions of the auditor panel are set out in the Local Audit and Accountability Act 2014 and also the Local Audit (Auditor Panel) Regulations 2014 (the Auditor Panel Regulations). - 8.5.2 The Auditor Panel's responsibilities are to advise the Commissioner on: - a) The selection and appointment of the external auditor.
 This includes: - i.
 Agreeing and overseeing a robust process for selecting the external auditor in line with the Commissioner's normal procurement rules. - ii.
 Basing the selection of external auditor on effectiveness and cost. - iii.
-Excluding any proposed external auditor firms that include nonaudit services in their offering. - b) Ensuring that any conflicts of interest are dealt with effectively - c) The maintenance of an independent relationship with the appointed external auditor. - d) Any proposal from the external auditor to enter into a liability limitation agreement as part of the procurement process is fair and reasonable. - e) Any decision about the removal or resignation of the external auditor. - f) The Committee is authorised by the Commissioner to carry out the functions specified above and can seek any information it requires from any employees/relevant third parties.
+Excluding any proposed external auditor firms that include non-audit services in their offering. - b) Ensuring that any conflicts of interest are dealt with effectively - c) The maintenance of an independent relationship with the appointed external auditor. - d) Any proposal from the external auditor to enter into a liability limitation agreement as part of the procurement process, particularly with regard to its fairness and reasonableness. - e) Any decision about the removal or resignation of the external auditor.

+8.5.3 The Committee is authorised by the Commissioner to carry out the functions specified above and can seek any information it requires from any employees/relevant third parties.